EFTEC/PdoOne/README.md

 >
 > Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 3.12  2022-08-14
+  * [PdoOne] Added field $prefixTable to prefix every table in the database.
+    * It works with select,insert,update,delete,from,count and many others operations.
 * 3.11.1 2022-07-30
   * [CLI] update CLI to 1.6.1 Added the column "key" to "tablefull".
 * 3.11 2022-07-30